-Although Supercross and other one-off events have a rich history in Las Vegas, 2019 was the last time the sport visited Sin City.
-Its return is the SuperMotocross finale on The Strip at Las Vegas Motor Speedway.
+Supercross and other one-off events have a rich history in Las Vegas and that legacy continued in 2024 when the SuperMotocross World Championship finals ran at The Strip at Las Vegas Motor Speedway.

 Venue Facts